 Although I'm not usually keen on having massages in my hotel room, it totally works at Gidleigh Park.
 This hotel is meant to be a home.
 There is no gym and no reception area, so all the sterility of a corporate beast is banished.
 After my La Stone Therapy and our side-by-side bubble baths with the remaining Carménère, I feel like Julia Roberts in Pretty Woman; we are overexcited, a bit drunk and both thinking we could get used to this.

 Quail’s egg and bacon, aubergine mousse and butternut squash canapés are followed by lobster with cardamom curried mayonnaise, foie gras with madeira jelly and truffle salad, and then coffee and petit fours.
 We chink our Riesling and celebrate every morsel.
 It is the most beautiful and the best-tasting food I have eaten.
 Our night of culinary awakening concludes as we high five over the last mouthful of chocolate mousse and orange sorbet.
-I wish I could give Michael Caines a third Michelin star there on the spot.
+I wish I could award Michelin stars on the spot.